 - Mild HR accuracy issues during high-intensity workouts

 Google's smartwatch debut is a real mix of highs and lows, but we think it has value.
-Even if it isn't necessarily the best device for most Android users, we think it's the best basic fitness watch around.
+Even if it isn't necessarily the best device for most Android users.

-It's arguably the best-looking, providing a unisex look that's ideal for small and medium wrists.
+It's arguably the best-looking, too, providing a unisex design that's ideal for small and medium wrists.

 But no one will be satisfied by the weak battery life that, unless you turn off features such as the always-on display, will need topping up before 24 hours is up.